-COMMUNITY HEALTH SCIENCES (URBAN & IMMIGRANT HEALTH) ELECTIVE COURSES (12 credits):

-Students can choose 4 elective courses from the list below.
+COMMUNITY HEALTH SCIENCES (URBAN & IMMIGRANT HEALTH) ELECTIVES (12 CREDITS for Students who entered prior to Fall 2019.
+All others complete 9 CREDITS) Students can choose elective courses from the list below.
 Students may also opt to choose courses from other departments to satisfy the elective requirements.